-This month marks the end of Kingston upon Hull’s year as the UK’s City of Culture.
-One part of Hull’s celebrations has been remembering William Wilberforce, ‘the friend of humanity’ and Hull’s ‘most illustrious son’.
+December 2017 marked end of Kingston upon Hull’s year as the UK’s City of Culture.
+One part of Hull’s celebrations was remembering William Wilberforce, ‘the friend of humanity’ and Hull’s ‘most illustrious son’.

 Wilberforce’s untiring efforts to abolish the slave trade were rewarded with that famous Act of Parliament of 1807, an event which historian G. M. Trevelyan called ‘one of the turning events in the history of the world’.